Maharaja Uthradam Marthanda Varma of Thriuvananthapuram Samsthanam was a noble king, a simple man.

 This temple has been in news recently for the enormous wealth that it possesses in its vaults.
 All this wealth – gold, silver and precious gems is a result of consistent donations by the royal family, for the last 500 years.

-While the existence of this wealth is news to us today, this King Marthanda Verma as well as his predecessors were all well aware of this huge wealth that was safely kept in the vaults of the temple.
+While the existence of this wealth is news to us today, this King Marthanda Varma as well as his predecessors were all well aware of this huge wealth that was safely kept in the vaults of the temple.

-What is pertinent to note in this connection is that, even in this day and age of avarice, this noble King Marthanda Verma, had not shown any interest in this amazing wealth nor laid a finger on it.
+What is pertinent to note in this connection is that, even in this day and age of avarice, this noble King Marthanda Varma, had not shown any interest in this amazing wealth nor laid a finger on it.

-As he departs this world to join his ancestors, let us look at his illustrious lineage.
+Let us look at his illustrious lineage.

 The Travancore Dynasty

 Forerunner of the Padmanabha Dasa

 The most famous king of the Travancore lineage was Maharaja Anizham Thirunal Marthanda Varma.